s7nfo/blog/_posts/2024-07-07-syscall-showdown.markdown

 So far as expected, but then...
 Python decides to [lseek](https://linux.die.net/man/2/lseek) to the start of the file twice.
 This doesn't seem strictly necessary and a quick look through the cPython codebase didn't reveal why this is happening.
 If you know, let me know!

-Anyway: finally both languages use <a href="https://linux.die.net/man/2/write">write</a> to write our string and <a href="https://linux.die.net/man/2/close">close</a> to close the file handle.
+Anyway: finally both languages use <a href="https://linux.die.net/man/2/write">write</a> to write our string and <a href="https://linux.die.net/man/2/close">close</a> to close the file descriptor.

-Let's look at reading a file now:
+How about reading a file?

 ```python
 # python